MxRaCohen/EuleRa/README.md

 # EuleRa
-A repo for my project euler solutions
+A repo for the first 100 project euler solutions.